glambrig/RaspiRemote/README.md

 `-nopi`: allows you to compile if you're not running `raspiremote` on a raspberry pi (you won't be able to run it though)

 - Launch the program with `./raspiremote`

-### How to change the websites the GUI redirects to
-To do